minhtran-q/hibernate-knowledge/README.md

 ### Automatic dirty checking
 ### Inheritance

 Inheritance is one of the most important of object-oriented principles.
+But the relational databases do not support inheritance.
+Hibernate’s Inheritance Mapping strategies deal with this issue.

 <details>
   <summary>Types of inheritance strategy</summary>